marekkacprzak/nott3chat/README.md

 ### Technical To-Do List

-- [ ] Graceful error handling (e.g., 429 Too Many Requests, content filter blocks).
+- [v] Graceful error handling (e.g., 429 Too Many Requests, content filter blocks).
+(More or less done, can always be improved)
 - [v] Streamline adding new models via environment variables instead of code changes.
 - [ ] Abstract the database context to easily switch between providers (In-Memory, SQLite, PostgreSQL, etc.).
 - [ ] Consider segmenting larger UI components into smaller, more focused ones.
 - [ ] Add an easy way to specify a default user account via environment variables for local development.
 - [v] Logging
 - [ ] Move to redis for distributed cache for better synchronization & locking for actively streaming chats.
+- [ ] Fix general chat events to always stream (delete, title, new)

 ---